Back to species list

 Introduction

-Species in the pheasant family Phasianidae native to west-central China, restricted to the mountains of western Sichuan and southern Gansu.
-One of the largest Phasianidae by weight.
-Evaluated as Vulnerable on the IUCN Red List due to ongoing habitat loss and degradation, limited range, and illegal hunting.
-Listed on CITES Appendix I.
+A species in the pheasant family Phasianidae native to west-central China, restricted to the mountains of western Sichuan and southern Gansu.
+It is evaluated as Vulnerable on the IUCN Red List of Threatened Species.

 Description

-Largest of the three monal species and one of the larger Phasianidae by weight.
-Males measure 76-80 cm (30-31 in) in length, females 72-75 cm (28-30 in).
-Mean weight is 3.18 kg (7.0 lb).
-Males display a large drooping purple crest, metallic green head, blue bare skin around the eyes, reddish gold mantle, bluish green feathers, black underparts, and a white rump; plumage is highly irirescent.
-Females are dark brown with white on the throat.
+This is the largest of the three monals and one of the larger species of Phasianidae by weight.
+Males measure 76–80 cm (30–31 in) in length, while females measure 72–75 cm (28–30 in).
+The mean weight is reported to be 3.18 kg (7.0 lb).
+The male has a large drooping purple crest, a metallic green head, blue bare skin around the eyes, a reddish gold mantle, bluish green feathers, black underparts, and a white rump; the plumage is highly iridescent.
+The female is dark brown with white on its throat.

 Distribution & Habitat

-Restricted to the mountains of western Sichuan and southern Gansu in west-central China.
+Native to west-central China, where it is restricted to the mountains of western Sichuan and southern Gansu.

 Conservation

-Evaluated as Vulnerable on the IUCN Red List of Threatened Species.
-Threats include ongoing habitat loss and degradation, limited range, and illegal hunting.
+Evaluated as Vulnerable on the IUCN Red List of Threatened Species due to ongoing habitat loss and degradation, limited range, and illegal hunting.
 Listed on Appendix I of CITES.
+All attempts to establish a captive breeding population in London Zoo and Beijing Zoo have failed.

 Source: Wikipedia · CC BY-SA 3.0